How To Market A Book Online In Three Easy Steps

 Commenting on blogs is one of the quickest and easiest, as is publishing your blog posts on Medium.

-There are many book promotion sites online, both free and paid.
+There are many book promotion sites online, both free and paid to help you market your book online.

 Your choice will depend on your budget, your books, your genre, or if you are perhaps promoting free ebooks.